 Despite our best efforts to address your concern, I’m sorry you remain dissatisfied.
 Please know that the issue you’ve raised has been carefully addressed by the executive team and reviewed thoroughly.
 At this point, I must advise you that we are unable to give this matter any further consideration.

 I take the opportunity to reiterate our sincere apologies previously expressed and leave you with my best wishes.

 At a minimum, she wants her money back for the cruise, but Carnival won’t even consider that.
-She thinks it can do better and wants to know if I agree.
+She thinks it can do better and wants to know if my advocacy team and I agree.
 Is a form apology and a 10 percent discount enough?

 By the way, I’m sure Sweeney isn’t the first Carnival passenger to ask for a full refund because of an incident like this.
 Other cruise lines and land-based business have to deal with these types of customer grievances all the time.
 Some are legit, but many are sent by opportunistic customers looking for a freebie.
 Carnival’s skepticism is understandable.

 Based on the correspondence Sweeney showed me, I think Carnival may have been too quick to dismiss her complaint.
 Did it under-compensate her?
 Maybe.
 But until it conducts a more formal investigation, we may never know.